redhat-openstack/website/source/install/quickstart.html.md

 $ sudo systemctl start network
 ```

-If you are planing on something fancier, read [the document on advanced networking](https://www.rdoproject.org/networking/neutron-with-existing-external-network/) **before proceeding**.
+If you are planning on something fancier, read [the document on advanced networking](https://www.rdoproject.org/networking/neutron-with-existing-external-network/) **before proceeding**.

 ## Step 1: Software repositories